DFocusFE/sock-client-stomp/README.md

 Project based high level abstraction of SSP.

-`sock-client-stomp` is made for high level business scenarios.
+`sock-client-stomp` is made for domain specific business scenarios.
 It consists of following features:

 - re-connect
 - authentication by token